 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in a increase in the pension liability of £7.777 million.
+For instance, a 0.5% decrease in the discount rate assumption would result in a increase in the pension liability of £9.387 million.
 However, the assumptions interact in complex ways.
-During 2013/14, the Council's actuaries advised that the net pension liability had decreased by £6 million as a result of changes in estimates and the updating of assumptions.
+During 2014/15, the Council's actuaries advised that the net pension liability had increased by £2.2 million as a result of changes in estimates and the updating of assumptions.